What do ultraproducts remember about the original structures?: Applications

 By standard manipulations in probability theory, we can restrict ourselves to the case where $\mathcal{B}$ has the form $\{U_1,\ldots,U_k\}\times\{U_1,\ldots,U_k\}$, and where we only consider $\mathcal{B}'$ refining $\mathcal{B}$ (by replacing $\mathcal{B}'$ with the common refinement of $\mathcal{B}$ and $\mathcal{B}'$).
 Finally, observing that $||\mathbb{E}(\chi_E\mid\mathcal{B})||_{L^2}^2$ is precisely $\mathcal{E}(\{U_i\}_{i\leq k})$, we see that we are considering the statement: \begin{quote} For each $\epsilon>0$ there is a partition $X=U_1\cup\cdots\cup U_k$ such that whenever $X=V_1\cup\cdots\cup V_m$ refines $\{U_i\}_{i\leq k}$,

 \end{quote} Technically we need to add some predicates to our language making it possible to write down formulas about the measure; see \cite{goldbring:_approx_logic_measure} for one way to do this.
 We also need to add a sort for internal subsets of $X$.
 After these tweaks to the language, this is a $\Pi^{\mathbb{N}}_3$ sentence.
-Stated like this, we see that Tao's version of the regularity lemma is precisely what Corollary \ref{thm:families} predicts.
+Stated like this, we see that the strong regularity lemma is precisely what Corollary \ref{thm:families} predicts.